rbroek/objectiv.io/docs/docs/taxonomy/core-concepts.md

 ## Taxonomy Mapping
-In order to enable Objectiv's tracker to collect data that embraces the Open Taxonomy, you need to map your application to it.
+In order to enable Objectiv's tracker to collect data that embraces the open taxonomy, you need to map your application to it.
 You can find step-by-step instructions on how to do that in [our Tracking instrumentation guides](/tracking/introduction.md).